 As Boys Love Manga and Beyond mentions, there have been a few terms used for the genre over time.
 The following four are the most known.

-JUNE: (Pronounced joo-nay) A magazine dedicated to works with male/male relationships, started in 1978.
+JUNE (ジュネ): (Pronounced joo-nay) A magazine dedicated to works with male/male relationships, started in 1978.
 It also became a genre term mainly used for original BL works during the time.
 While not really used in Japan, it’s still used at doujinshi events to refer to original BL alongside the term BL.
-It’s not used in Anglophone spaces, but the publisher Juné (Digital Manga Publishing) is named after the term.

 While my blog focuses on Japanese BL manga, here are some more BL media that are popular.
 Chinese BL is known as danmei (from the Japanese ‘tanbi’) and mainly takes the form of webnovels and sometimes comics (manhua).
 Webnovels and comics (manhwa), mainly the scrolling webcomic format, are popular in Korea.
 Thailand is known for their BL live-action dramas.

 As for BL fans, the most common word to describe them is fujoshi (腐女子).
 It translates from Japanese as “rotten girl”, and a play on the word “婦女子” (also pronounced fujoshi) meaning “women and girls”.
 Originally, it was a derogatory and self-deprecating term referring to the way fujoshi fantasize or create and consume content of male/male relationships where there necessarily aren’t any–making it a “rotten” activity.
 In a way, its original usage was similar to how shippers imagine their characters would be in a relationship.
 Since then it has expanded to generally refer to fans of BL, original or derivative.
 In Anglophone spaces, the phrase “fujo out”/ ”fujoing out” has become rather popular.
 I would say it’s similar to the phrase “geek out”/“geeking out” but specifically for BL.
-There are also the terms fundanshi (婦男子) to refer to men who enjoy BL and fujin (婦人) as a gender-neutral option.
+There are also the terms fundanshi (腐男子) to refer to men who enjoy BL and fujin (腐人) as a gender-neutral option that most likely originated outside Japan.
 Fundanshi is sometimes used in Japan, but fujin was coined by overseas fans.
 While fujoshi is overall a common term to describe BL fans, not all BL fans will use it due to its self-deprecating nature.

 Next time, I’ll talk about BL manga stories and conventions!
 See you then.